jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

       answer: "<p>None, as long as the life expectancy of the person justify the investment of time and money.
 In fact, many of our patients are over 65 years old.</p>\n"
     - question: What percentage of success does it currently have?
-      answer: "<p>Extraordinary!, superior to conventional implants and very close to 100% of cases, with an average survival rate of 95% at 10 years.</p>\n"
+      answer: "<p>Extraordinary!, superior to that of conventional implants and very close to 100% of cases, with an average survival rate of 95% at 10 years.</p>\n"
     - question: Is it a painful treatment?
       answer: "<p>Not at all, since it is almost always done under general anesthesia.
         In addition, the postoperative period is usually very bearable, with few discomforts